 When an EEG sensor is used to track the electrical patterns on the surface of the scalp, brain waves are measured to detect activity.
 One of the particular reasons an EEG can prove to be so beneficial is because the sensors can discover a dysregulated brain meaning that it will be overly active when it should be calm and under-stimulated.
 A normal brain may correct these setbacks on its own in time and if it does not, then having a dysregulated brain will become the standard.
 This is where neurofeedback therapy becomes extremely useful.

 One therapy session with neurofeedback can last between 30-60 minutes and may be scheduled two to three times a week.
 This therapy is safe and painless and does not involve any electric shock or medical machines.
-When therapy begins, the goal is to help reclaim optimal functioning of the brain and be able to eventually manage brain waves so that certain medical conditions, addiction recovery, and mental health issues are more readily handled.
+When therapy begins, the goal is to help reclaim optimal functioning of the brain and be able to eventually manage brain waves so that certain medical conditions and mental health issues are more readily handled.

 Neurofeedback takes someone’s instincts and utilizes the feedback in the brain to learn new developmental skills that someone will need to become well.
 By using this state-of-the-art method, the brain can be taught to be more balanced and more healthful.
 Let’s take a deeper look at neurofeedback including when it’s used, how it’s used, and some specific examples of ailments that it can treat.